-Creating extra, unnecessary keys leads to a lot of problems, especially when you start to refine the animation on the Graph Editor (discussed in Chapter 5, "Animation Techniques").
+Creating extra, unnecessary keys leads to a lot of problems, especially when you start to refine the animation on the Graph Editor (discussed in Chapter 2, "Introduction to Animation."
 Keyframes also can increase the scene size (the amount of storage space the scene uses on disk).
 Be cheap with your keyframes, and use the Key Selected feature to keyframe only the channels you need.
 Avoid using the s hot key to create keys on everything.

 18. To remove keys, you can highlight the channels, right-click, and choose Break Connections.
 This removes any inputs to those channels.
-The values for the current keyframe will remain in the channels.
+The values for the current key-frame will remain in the channels.

-The channels are color coded to show what kind of input drives the channel:
+The channels are color-coded to show what kind of input drives the channel:

 - Pink indicates a keyframe.

-- ◆ Purple indicates an expression.
+- Purple indicates an expression.

-- Yellow indicates a connection (as in a connection from another node or channel made in the Connection Editor).
+- Yellow indicates a connection (as in a connection from another node or channel, made in the Connection Editor or Node Editor).

 - Brown indicates a muted channel.

 - Gray means the channel is locked.